Advertiser Disclosure

 • Sit for (and pass) your state’s real estate licensing exam

-You’ll need to renew your broker’s license every two to four years, depending on state policy.
+Depending on state policy, you’ll need to renew your broker’s license every two to four years.

 Real estate sales is also a potentially lucrative side gig.
-I knew a few landlords whose broker licenses allow them to represent themselves with confidence when buying new income properties.
-They broker a handful of third-party transactions each year to keep their skills sharp and pad their incomes.
+I know a few landlords whose broker licenses allow them to confidently represent themselves when buying new income properties.
+They broker several third-party transactions each year to keep their skills sharp and pad their incomes.

 • Degree or Certificate Requirements: High school diploma or equivalent required; many employers prefer candidates with some community college coursework